happycube/cxadc-linux3/README.md

 ## Module Parameters

 > [!CAUTION]
-> Configuration will reset on every re-boot of the system, save your config and paste the commands at every start-up ready for capture.
+> - Configuration will reset on every re-boot of the system.
+> - If using a fixed input/gain configuration update the `cxadc.rules` file inside the `etc/udev/rules.d` directory, this will save you from having to manually copy-paste change values on each system restart.

 > [!NOTE]
 > You can use `cxvalues` to check your current configuration state at anytime globally on the terminal.